Meet the Bazillions

 The Bazillions are the creation of Twin Cities’ parents/educators/singer-songwriters Adam and Kristin Marshall.
 Literally from their first day on the job at Kenny School in Minneapolis, the couple was writing songs for and with their students.
 Before long, the kids knew every word to every song, and parents began asking for a CD.
 So, along with their indie pop band The Humbugs, the Marshalls recorded and released “Rock-n-Roll Recess,” under the new alter-ego band name “The Bazillions.”

-The instantly accessible “Rock-n-Roll Recess” features dangerously catchy tunes about macaroni and cheese, a messy room, accidentally breaking the neighbor’s window and other events in the daily life of a kid.
+The instantly accessible Rock-n-Roll Recess (2010) features dangerously catchy tunes about macaroni and cheese, a messy room, accidentally breaking the neighbor’s window and other events in the daily life of a kid.
 And while written with kids in mind, the songs can be enjoyed by everyone.
-The songs are rich with stories and imagery that has inspired other Twin Cities’ creatives to join forces with The Bazillions to help bring the songs to life through illustration, animation, activities, and more!
+As Geekdad from WIRED.com writes, “Rock-n-Roll Recess is exactly what a children’s music album should be.”

 montageThe Bazillions Experience